recolude/rap/docs/formats/v2/README.md

    * A great way of organizing things.
 Can group all "enemies" in one capture at a certain frame rate, and all things about the player in another grouping (Headset, right hand, and left hand)
  * *Potentially*: Be able to support different "resolutions" in some form or fashion.
  * *Potentially*: Support recording traditional animations?
+ * Take into account *breaks* in stream.
+If a player teleports, we don't want to interpolate between two locations, we want to representant instantaneous change of position.

 ## Definitions